 Our Neurosurgery Program at CHLA performs between 700 and 1,000 neurosurgical procedures a year, nearly 100 of which are tumor resections making our program one of the top five busiest programs in the country.
 Due to the diversity of diseases we treat, our physicians’ ability and expertise in treating CNS tumors is outstanding.

-The Neuro-oncology Program within the Children’s Center for Cancer and Blood Diseases at Children’s Hospital Los Angeles is a unique hospital-wide program that consists of collaboration with multiple departments, including Neuropathology, Neuroradiology, Neurosurgery, Endocrinology, Neurology, Rehabilitation Medicine, Radiation Oncology, and the Center for Personalized Medicine.
+The Neuro-oncology Program within the Cancer and Blood Disease Institute at Children’s Hospital Los Angeles is a unique hospital-wide program that consists of collaboration with multiple departments, including Neuropathology, Neuroradiology, Neurosurgery, Endocrinology, Neurology, Rehabilitation Medicine, Radiation Oncology, and the Center for Personalized Medicine.

 The Radiation Oncology Program at CHLA is an internationally recognized leader in pediatric radiation oncology and one of only two radiation oncology programs in the nation focused exclusively on children.
 The Department of Radiology at CHLA includes four board certified neuroradiologists.
 There are 6 imaging PhDs in the department, 2 of whom are dedicated to brain tumor research.

 The Neuropathology Program at CHLA includes three distinguished pediatric neuropathologists.
 Within the Department of Pathology and Laboratory Medicine also resides the Center for Personalized Medicine, whose mission is to discover the human genome’s potential to guide preventive medicine, targeted therapies and personalized health care for the benefit of generations to come.